AIXBT Docs

 Research a project

 Look up by name, ticker, or contract address.
 Get full details.
 Check momentum history.
-Scan recent signals.
+Scan recent intel.

 Assess: is momentum rising or declining?
 Which clusters are driving it?
-What signal categories dominate?
-Heavy TECH_EVENT signals mean development progress.
+What intel categories dominate?
+Heavy TECH_EVENT intel means development progress.
 Heavy OPINION_SPECULATION means narrative without substance.

-Note: project detail responses include the 10 most recent signals.
-Use the signals endpoint directly for a fuller history.
+Note: project detail responses include the 10 most recent intel items.
+Use the intel endpoint directly for a fuller history.

 Market overview

-Fetch top projects by momentum (what's spreading fastest) or popularity (what has sustained attention).
-Fetch recent signals across all projects.
-Cross-reference: which projects appear in both?
+Fetch top projects by spiking momentum (what's spreading fastest), active coverage (what has recent active-hour coverage), or climbing growth (what is accumulating across 4h buckets).
+Fetch recent intel across all projects.
+Cross-reference: which projects appear in multiple rankings?

-To identify narratives, fetch a larger set and synthesize across the results -- group projects that share signal themes or cluster overlap.
+To identify narratives, fetch a larger set and synthesize across the results -- group projects that share intel themes or cluster overlap.

 List clusters.
 Identify relevant ones by name and description.
-Fetch signals from those clusters.
+Fetch intel from those clusters.
 Compare against the broader momentum list to find what a group noticed that the market hasn't.

 Category scan